sam08012/THE-NATIVE-SPEAK/README.md

 # The Native Speaker 🎯

-A web-based pronunciation tool born from a personal experience at my college convocation, where the mispronunciation of my name turned what should have been a moment of pride into one of embarrassment.
-This tool aims to ensure no one else has to experience such a moment during their important life events.
+A pronunciation tool born from a personal experience at my college convocation, where the mispronunciation of my name turned what should have been a moment of pride into a utter embarrassment.
+This tool aims to ensure no one else has to experience such a moment during their important events.

 ## 🌟 Project Overview

-The Native Speaker is an interactive web application that helps speakers, hosts, and presenters correctly pronounce names and words from different cultures.
-Whether you're a conference host, a teacher, or anyone who regularly interacts with people from diverse backgrounds, this tool is designed to make pronunciation accessible and accurate.
+The Native Speaker helps speakers, hosts, and presenters correctly pronounce names and words from different cultures.
+Whether you're a conference host, or anyone who meets and greets people of different cultures ,this tool is designed to make pronunciation accessible and accurate.

 ## 💡 Motivation